yifanzhu1592/Trinity-Artificial-Intelligence/README.md

 # Trinity-Artificial-Intelligence
-The programs I wrote during the module "Artificial Intelligence" at Trinity
+This repository contains programs I wrote within the module "Artificial Intelligence" at Trinity College Dublin

+I had this module in Hillary Term, Junior Sophister Year (Semester 2 in Year 3)